About the Fuse Progressive Voters Guide

 Legislative voting records

-Fuse staff and local volunteer council interviews
+Fuse local volunteer council and advisory council research and interviews

 Online and in-person nominations from Fuse members and staff